cyclosproject/cyclos4-ui/README.md

 Custom content pages can be very useful for projects that want to add a manual, some additional information pages, simple contact forms and so on.
 They are available both for guests and logged users, and in case of logged users, can be placed in a dedicated root menu item (internally called `content`) or in some other root menu (banking, marketplace or personal). **Important:** For logged users, if there is at least one visible content page with full layout, the root menu will be a dropdown, as the left menu will not be shown on full layout.
 However, if all pages for logged users use the `card` layout, then a side menu will be shown.
 For guests we never show a left menu, so the content menu is always a dropdown.

 To enable content pages you must create an implementation of the `ContentPagesResolver` interface, defined in `src/app/content/content-pages-resolver.ts`.
-It has a single method called `contentPages`, receiving the The Angular injector reference (used to obtain shared services) and must return either a `ContentPage[]` or an observable of it.
+It has a single method called `contentPages`, receiving the Angular injector reference (used to obtain shared services) and must return either a `ContentPage[]` or an observable of it.
 Then, in the `app/setup.ts` file, instantiate that class, like this:

 ```typescript
 import { ExampleContentPagesResolver } from 'app/content/example-content-pages-resolver';